World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 I’ve got an opinion, and I’ll share it.

 AT&T Stadium will be the most spectacular.
-The sheer size, the video board, the retractable roof — it’ll look incredible on television.
+The sheer size, the video board, the retractable roof: it’ll look incredible on television.
 But for fans in the stadium, particularly those in the upper deck or behind the goals, the experience could feel distant.
-Semi-final matches deserve better sight lines than AT&T Stadium can offer in its worst seats.
+A semifinal deserves better sight lines than AT&T can offer in its worst seats.

 SoFi Stadium will be the most fun.
-LA’s soccer culture, the Hollywood energy, the incredible technology of the venue itself — quarterfinal matches in Inglewood will have an atmosphere that’s unique in World Cup history.
+LA’s soccer culture, the Hollywood energy, the technology of the venue itself: matches in Inglewood will have an atmosphere that’s unique in World Cup history.
 The lower-bowl experience will be outstanding.
-But the upper deck and the 70,240 capacity (smallest of the three) limit its ceiling.
+But the upper deck and the roughly 69,650 capacity (smallest of the three) limit its ceiling.

 They’ll be thinking about the goal that just changed everything.